Mom has M.S.,Dad leaves due to fear, son Patrick is hit by a car and is in a coma.

 She felt herself falling in love again as they bonded as a family.
 Russ let her lead the way when it came to helping her.
 They shared showers so she wouldn't slip and they were a reason to play and she loved it.

 They spoke about the "what if's?"
+Then began to make plans for future outings.

 One day, Dorothy blindfolded Patrick and the three went to the Humane Society.

-As each spoke, they joined hands with Patrick making a circle, small freckled hands, strong hands with slightly rough skin, and feminine ones with chipped nail polish and a plain wedding ring.
+As each spoke, they joined hands with Patrick making a circle, small freckled hands, strong hands with slightly rough skin, and feminine ones with red nail polish and a plain wedding ring.
 Dorothy could feel Russ' powerful heartbeat and Patrick's more rapid one.

 All three hearts were open now, to give and receive love and cast out fears.
-They were nourished like a tree with healing tears, and in doing so, they can grow together and independently with strength and happiness.
+They were nourished like a tree with healing tears, and in doing so, they can grow together and independently sharing strength and happiness.

 By Kathie Stehr